 Arguably the most famous corner of them all.
 During World War II, the area surrounding Spa, Belgium witnessed some of the most ferocious fighting in history while the Battle of the Bulge raged in the Ardennes forrest.
 The result is the appropriately named “Eau Rouge” (red water) corner at Circuit de Spa-Francorchamps, a plunging right-left-right kink that has tested the bravery of F1 drivers for decades.
 Many pundits say that Eau Rouge no longer warrants being named among Formula One’s best corners because steady improvements in aerodynamics and grip now allow drivers to take it flat, while runoff areas have decreased the danger over the decades.
 But we think that overlooks the amazing compression and G-forces still experienced at Eau Rouge and the fact that watching on television just cannot do justice to the hugely steep gradients marking both the downhill and uphill sections.
 As Martin Brundle has remarked, “You had better hold onto your heart in Eau Rouge, otherwise it will come out of your throat.”
 Some suggest that Pouhon is tougher now.
 Tell that to Fernando Alonso, who was on the receiving end of a fabulous overtaking maneuver by Mark Webber in the 2011 Belgian Grand Prix, or to Alex Zanardi, Jacques Villeneuve and Ricardo Zonta, all of whom survived massive accidents at Eau Rouge in the 1990s.

-It may not have a name and was designed by modern F1 track maven Hermann Tilke’s Tilke GmbH — chief architect of the boring “point-and-squirt” circuits blighting the modern F1 calendar — but Turn 8 at Turkey’s Istanbul Park has already challenged the establishment thanks to its fearsome reputation.
-Turn 8 boasts top speeds of 270kph (170mph), four distinct apexes and many bumps, and is one of the longest on the calendar, meaning drivers pull up to 5Gs for more than seven seconds through the awesome left-hander.
+It may not have had a name and was designed by modern F1 track maven Hermann Tilke’s Tilke GmbH — chief architect of the boring “point-and-squirt” circuits blighting the modern F1 calendar — but Turn 8 at Turkey’s Istanbul Park seriously challenged the F1 establishment thanks to its fearsome reputation.
+Turn 8 boasts top speeds of 270kph (170mph), four distinct apexes and many bumps, and for years was one of the longest on the calendar, meaning drivers pull up to 5Gs for more than seven seconds through the awesome left-hander.
 If you get it right, you can make up a lot of ground, but thanks to the bumpy surface it’s very easy to get it wrong.
-“It’s a real rollercoaster and it’s awesome,” says Force India driver Adrian Sutil.
-This epic turn is a true test of driver skill and precision at a circuit that, as of the 2012 season, will unfortunately after just a few short years already be out of F1.
+“It’s a real rollercoaster and it’s awesome,” commented Force India driver Adrian Sutil.
+This epic turn represented a true test of driver skill and precision at a circuit that, as of the 2012 season, was sadly jettisoned from F1.

 Circuit de Monaco